At V.I.P. Care Management, we are often asked “What is the difference between Nursing Homes and Assisted Living Facilities?”

 Please feel free to contact us if you have any questions, we would love to help.

-- Residents living in a Nursing Home most typically have a medical condition that requires a licensed nurse to be on duty at all times.
-This means that your loved one will receive round-the-clock access to a skilled medical team.
+- Residents living in a Nursing Home typically have a medical condition that requires a licensed nurse to be on duty at all times.
+This means that your loved one will receive around-the-clock access to a skilled licensed medical professional.

-- This medical team will assist with all daily tasks including bathing, dressing, toileting, walking, wheelchair mobility, medication management, medical appointment coordination and much more.
+- This team of caregivers are supervised by a licensed nurse as they assist with all daily tasks including bathing, dressing, toileting, walking, wheelchair mobility, medication management, medical appointment coordination and much more.

 - Assisted Living Facilities are much different from nursing homes.
 Many of the individuals who choose an assisted living facility do not need continual medical attention such as treatments and medication.
 Many are simply growing older and losing certain strengths needed to live fully on their own.